olvaffe/olv-notes/graphics/ui/font.md

 ## gnome

 - `gsettings set org.gnome.desktop.interface text-scaling-factor 1.5`
-  - this is a accessibility setting
+  - this scales the text and is an accessibility setting
+- there is `GDK_SCALE` that applies an integral scale to both the ui and the text, but it is x11-only
+- there was also `GDK_DPI_SCALE` that aplpies a fractional scale to just the text which has been removed

 ## alacritty